Technology for Learning Spanish

 [Read: How to Slow Down Your Spanish Podcast Playback]

 Unfortunately, Netflix's slower speed choices are rather coarse for language learning.
 Netflix and YouTube both include 0.5 and 0.75 times normal speed.
-The 0.75 speed is really quite slow but might be OK for those who are beginning Speed controlwith native speaker listening comprehension.
+The 0.75 speed is really quite slow but might be OK for those who are beginning with native speaker listening comprehension.
 No harm in trying it out, but you will probably want 0.8x or faster.
 Netflix knows that a lot of people use their content for language learning, and perhaps they will refine their playback speeds at some point.
 The speed control is in the lower left corner of the screen.

 While there are some other good speed control options that work with Netflix, they are only available as add-ons to the Chrome and Firefox browsers.
 The Chrome extension ""Language Reactor" [Read our article about it] includes playback speeds of 0.9, 0.8, and 0.7 times normal.
 "Video Speed Controller" is another extension/add-on that works with Netflix, YouTube and other HTML5 videos and is available for both the Chrome and Firefox browsers.